damienfarrell/pands-project/README.md

 9. Added a machine learning logistic regression model to the dataset.
 Used sklearn to split the data into a training set and a test set.
 Created the model with the inbuilt functions and then evaluated it on the test set data. <sup>[9](#ref9)</sup><sup>[10](#ref10)</sup>
 10. Completed a README.md of the process.<sup>[6,](#ref6)</sup><sup>[7](#ref7)</sup>

+# Analysis
-## Analysis
+## Main Statistics

-From the analysis of the dataset we can see that the following are the main statistics of the dataset:
+From the analysis of the dataset we can see that the following are some of the main statistics of the dataset:

 | Class<sup>[11](#ref11)</sup>           | Sepal_Length |     |     | Sepal_Width |     |     | Petal_Length |     |     | Petal_Width |     |     | Class_Int |   |   |
 |-----------------|--------------|-----|-----|-------------|-----|-----|--------------|-----|-----|-------------|-----|-----|-----------|---|---|